The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 Well done is better than well said.Benjamin Franklin (1706-1790)

-Purchasing woodworking cutting tools long-distance based only on pictures, what you read online, and the vague descriptions retailers provide can be confusing and frustrating.
+Purchasing woodworking cutting tools long-distance based only on pictures, what you read online, and retailer’s vague descriptions can be confusing and frustrating.
 And squawking BS meters are not reassuring.

-In this post, we will share some insight to help our Gentle Readers avoid the most common mistakes.
+In this post, we will share some insight to help Gentle Reader avoid the most common mistakes.

 Risks & Psychology

-This pattern of logic goes something like this: “Product A looks identical to Product B, but B is 1/3 the price, so B must be better.”
+The mental mathematics those inflicted with this disease fall into goes something like this: “Product A looks identical to Product B in the photos, but B is 1/3 the price, so B must be better.”
 Makes perfect sense, right?

 But wait a minute, as Lieutenant Columbo always mumbles, is it just possible that Chinese Logic may be valid?
-We live in a Wally World where most products readily available to the consumer are “Made in China.”
-After all, if the choice is between Turd A, sorry, I mean Product A, made in an unnamed automotive bumper factory located in Southern Guangzhou by untrained farmers (not blacksmiths), and Product B, made in a mystery manufactory located just outside Shanghai where untrained farmer’s wives (not blacksmiths) normally sew decorative cushions with embroidered images of kittens, puppies, and ducklings, the only discernible differences between the two Products will be outward appearance and price.
-Actual quality is not given serious consideration, leaving only perceived quality rattling around noisily in the consumer’s head, cushioned by smelly patties of marketing BS, of course.
+After all, we live in a Wally World where most products readily available to the consumer are labeled “Made in China.”
+Given a choice between Turd A, sorry, I mean Product A, made in an unnamed automotive bumper factory located in Southern Guangzhou by untrained farmers (not blacksmiths), and Product B, made in a mystery manufactory located just outside Shanghai where untrained farmer’s wives (not blacksmiths) normally sew decorative cushions with embroidered images of darling kittens, puppies, and ducklings, the only discernible differences between the two products will be outward appearance and price.
+Tragically, real physical quality is seldom given serious consideration, leaving only perceived quality rattling around noisily inside the consumer’s head, cushioned by smelly patties of marketing BS, of course.

 If the consumer doesn’t care about performance and intends to use, toss and replace said turd, sorry, I mean “product,” in a short time anyway, no big deal.
 But given time and enough repetition could this experience have a Pavlovian doggie drool effect on consumer’s buying habits and maybe even their psychology?
 You bet your sweet bippy it could.

-Of course I’m safe from such mind conditioning because of my most excellent tinfoil cap with its curly copper wires and red fringe (I added a groovy red fringe recently to confuse those pesky alien drones that follow me everywhere), but I worry about thee. >~(ツ)~<
+Of course I’m safe from such mind conditioning because of my most excellent tinfoil cap with its curly copper wires and red fringe (I’ve added a groovy red ball fringe recently to confuse those pesky alien drones that follow me everywhere), but I worry about thee. >~(ツ)~<

-When, however, the desired product is a cutting tool such as a chisel, and not a pretty polyester pillow embroidered with adorable yellow ducklings, the wise man will immediately realize that, if the choice before him is either Turd A or Turd B, he needs to find better options, none of which will involve car bumpers, embroidered pillows or Chinese turds.
+When, however, the desired product is not a pretty polyester pillow embroidered with adorable yellow ducklings, but a decidedly un-cuddly cutting tool such as a chisel or plane blade, the wise man will immediately realize that, if the choice before him is either Turd A or Turd B, he needs to find better options, none of which will involve car bumpers, embroidered pillows or Chicom ordure.
+The fact that Gentle Reader is bothering to read this article is clear evidence of his superior intelligence and grasp of these principles (ツ)。

 BTW, none of our products or their component parts are made in China.
 Indeed, everything from the steel in the blades to the wood in the handles and blocks, and even the hoops are made in Japan by Japanese craftsmen.
 Everything.
 No exceptions.